locuslab/convex_adversarial/README.md

 expressed as another deep network with the same model parameters, and optimizing this lower bound allows us to guarantee robustness of the network.

-The long version: see our paper, [Provable defenses against adversarial examples via the convex outer adversarial polytope][paper].
+The long version: see our original paper,
+[Provable defenses against adversarial examples via the convex outer adversarial polytope][paper].

+For our updated version which is scalable, modular, and achieves even better robust performance, see our new paper,
+[Scaling provable adversarial defenses][scalable_paper].

 ## What difference does this make?
 We illustrate the power of training robust networks in the following two scenarios: 2D toy case for a visualization, and on the MNIST dataset.
 More experiments are in the paper.